Alex313031/Alex313031.github.io/README.md

 ## Thorium Website Source

-This is the source code for the new Thorium Browser Website.
+This is the source code for the Thorium Browser Website and subpages.

-Kudos to @midzer
+Kudos to <a href="https://github.com/midzer">@midzer</a>